Hinckley power station: Plant in 1950

 The Leicestershire and Warwickshire Electric Power Company Limited was abolished on 31 March 1948 under the provisions of the Electricity Act 1947 which nationalized the electricity supply industry.
 The generating plant was vested in the British Electricity Authority and the distribution infrastructure in the East Midlands Electricity Board.
 The Leicestershire and Warwickshire supply area became a sub-area of the East Midlands Board.

-Hinckley power station was decommissioned in the early 1950s.
+Hinckley power station was decommissioned in the 1953/54 financial year.